Co-Ownership of Property in Texas

 Co-Owners Who Are Not Spouses

-Texas law presumes that if two non-spouses are named as co-owners, and nothing more is said, then they are tenants-in-common (Est. Code §101.002).
-This means they each person owns an undivided one-half interest in the property, but there is no automatic right of survivorship.
-When one co-owner dies, the interest of the deceased co-owner goes directly to that person’s heir or heirs, either by will or by intestate succession.
+Texas law presumes that if two non-spouses are named as co-owners, and nothing more is said, they are tenants-in-common (Est. Code Sec.
+101.002).
+This means they each person owns an undivided one-half interest in the property but there is no automatic right of survivorship.
+When one co-owner dies the interest of the deceased co-owner goes directly to that person’s heir or heirs, either by will or by intestate succession.
 The line of succession is vertical, downward to the heirs of the deceased, rather than horizontal, across to the co-owner.

 Joint Tenancy with Rights of Survivorship (JTWROS)

-As to spousal community property, Section 112.051 applies: “At any time, spouses may agree between themselves that all or part of their community property, then existing or to be acquired, becomes the property of the surviving spouse on the death of a spouse.”
+As to spouses, Estates Code Section 112.051 applies: “At any time, spouses may agree between themselves that all or part of their community property, then existing or to be acquired, becomes the property of the surviving spouse on the death of a spouse.”
 Section 112.052 further requires that such an agreement “must be in writing and signed by both spouses.”
-So long as the statutory requirements are met, no action or intervention by a court of law is required (Est. Code §112.053)-which, of course, is the goal most people have in mind when establishing JTWROS.
+So long as the statutory requirements are met no action or intervention by a court of law is required (Est. Code Sec.
+112.053)—which is the goal most people have in mind when establishing JTWROS.

-Note that if property is currently held by two persons as tenants-in-common, they can convert this to joint tenancy by means of a survivorship agreement as provided in Estates Code Section 111.001(a) or section 112.051 (depending on whether or not the property is community property).
-However, this method does not physically change the warranty deed, and many persons are looking for just that-a single title document that states both names and makes survivorship clear.
+JTWROS must be created by means of a signed written agreement.
+If property is currently held by two persons as tenants-in-common, they can convert ownership to joint tenancy by means of a survivorship agreement as provided in Estates Code Section 111.001(a) or Section 112.051 (depending on whether or not the property is community property).
+It is not mandatory that this agreement be recorded, but in most cases this would be a good idea so the agreement should be drafted in recordable form.

-Even if a deed contains no survivorship language, each co-owner may make his or her wishes plain by executing a valid will that provides for inheritance of the deceased’s interest (Est. Code §101.001).
-The Estates Code is a fallback that comes into effect by default, in the absence of a will.
-Failing to make a will is equivalent to asking the State of Texas to determine how your property will be disposed of.
-Est. Code §§ 201.001 et seq.
+Even if a deed contains no survivorship language, each co-owner may make his or her wishes known by executing a last will and testament that provides for inheritance of the deceased’s interest (Est. Code Sec.
+101.001).
+The Estates Code’s plan for property distribution is a fallback that arises by default in the absence of a will by the deceased.
+Choosing not to make a will is equivalent to asking the State of Texas to determine how one’s property will be distributed upon death (Est. Code Sec.
+201.001 et seq.).

 Deeds Prepared by the Title Company